j3rryhu/Drivers-Fatigue-Detection/README.md

 File yawning_detection.py has two segments of code, which both include testing and yawning detection.
 Download the YawDD dataset and put in the video file path in the parameter video_file to test the result.

+## 6. Details on new loss functions.

+In order to improve the model's performance on the special samples, those with occlusion, exaggerated expression, and tilted face position.
+The loss function is revised to include two more weights by calculating Euler angle and the attributes in the WFLW dataset annotations.
+The new loss function is as the following:
+                       $$ x_2^4 $$